17 Bible Verses About Bad Friends & Negative Influence

 Good friends will always want what is best for you and be supportive of you.
 Your success will not intimidate or make them jealous.
 Someone who claims to be your best friend will not gossip about you with others or betray your trust.

-According to the Bible there are many characteristics of a bad friend.
-Unlike a real friend this individual: will bring harm to you, may not help when you are in need, lack knowledge, and is deceitful.
+According to the Bible, there are many characteristics of a bad friend.
+Unlike a real friend this individual: will bring harm to you, may not help when you are in need, lacks knowledge, and is deceitful.

 The word of God encourages us to choose wise individuals as companions.
 In associating with those who are wise we will benefit from their wisdom and become wiser.